tim-one/tim-one.github.io/psf/ban_qa.md

 ---
 Brief replies to questions from a variety of sources, most recent first.

+**2024-12-29 Sun 03:30p CST**

+**Q:** Is Jake Edge a friend of yours?

+**A:** I would be pleased to say he is, but best I know we had no contact before LWN published his first article about my ban.
+I sent email to LWN then to express my appreciation for Jake's detailed, balanced, fair-minded reporting.
+Jake replied, and we've had about half a dozen cordial email exchanges since.
+But we have no personal connection, and he has no dog in this fight.
+He clearly has empathy for all sides, and I value his "outsider" perspective.
+He's smart. insightful, and does his homework with an open mind.
+He should be proud of his journalistic work.

 **2024-12-08 Sun 01:15a CST**

 **Q:** You haven't posted in Ethan's topic for over a day!
 Are you being threatened?